Suchandra21/Fake-news-detection-using-ML/README.md

 - Accuracy score and confusion matrix are used for evaluation.
 - Model achieved an average accuracy of 0.99% (based on K-fold cross-validation).

-## Contributions
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License.

 ## Author
 Suchandra Das - in collaboration with Atasi Das, Ayush Kumar, Sudip Mahapatra, Ankush Panja, Surojit Biswas, Mohit Singh.